Alvaro Bedoya: Federal Trade Commission (FTC)

 In early 2021, Bedoya was considered by President Joe Biden as a potential nominee to chair the Federal Trade Commission (FTC) seat held by Joseph Simons.
 However, Lina Khan was instead chosen for this position.

 Nomination and confirmation

 In September 2021, Bedoya was nominated for the FTC seat held by Rohit Chopra.
-Bedoya's nomination was praised by now-FTC Chair Khan, who stated that Bedoya's "expertise on surveillance and data security and his longstanding commitment to public service would be enormously valuable to the Commission" in a press release.
+Bedoya's nomination was praised by then-FTC Chair Khan, who stated that Bedoya's "expertise on surveillance and data security and his longstanding commitment to public service would be enormously valuable to the Commission" in a press release.

 On December 1, 2021, the Senate Commerce Committee deadlocked on his nomination.
 On March 3, 2022, the committee once again deadlocked on Bedoya's nomination, forcing the full Senate to move to discharge it.
 On March 30, 2022, his nomination was discharged by the full Senate.

 Bedoya was confirmed by the full Senate on May 11, 2022, by a vote of 51-50 with Vice President Kamala Harris casting the tie-breaking vote.